cilippofilia/GuessTheFlag/README.md

 Do you think you have what it takes to master the flags of the world?
 Well, now is your chance to prove it!

-With Flag Frenzy, you can put your knowledge to the test and see how you stack up against your friends and other players.
+With Guess the Flag, you can put your knowledge to the test and see how you stack up against your friends and other players.